Q: What kind of kids go to Sunset High School?

 A: Students/parents can request (self-refer) from their current school by meeting with their counselor or Assistant Principal.
 APs may also initiate the referral, but an intake meeting with the Sunset HS Principal, Mr. Ayala, is mandatory before enrolling at Sunset.
 Appointments typically last about 30 minutes and provide parents and students a great opportunity to ask questions and/or voice concerns.
-Please call Victoria Long at 760-753-3860, ext.
+Please call April Llamas at 760-753-3860, ext.
 5534 for an appointment.

 Q: How are the classes taught?

 A: A variety of teaching methods are used to address various learning styles.
 Because each teacher is responsible for a variety of classes and levels, our delivery system of instruction varies depending on the need of the student.
 Upon enrolling in a class, a student is given the class cover sheet, showing all requirements of that specific class.
 Students have access to teachers at all times to clarify assignments or materials.
 Students have opportunities for collaborative group learning through mini-courses (which are direct instruction) and projects.

 Q: Is Sunset an "open" campus?

 A: No, we are not.
 Our students are required to be here 4 hours and 15 minutes daily, and we do not allow students to leave campus during that time.
 Additional hours are available before and after school daily for interested students.
 Students often arrive as early as 7:30 a.m. and stay until 3:00 p.m.